mah0001/metadata-editor-docs-v2/quick_start_image.md

 ![image](img/ME_UG_v1-0-0_quick_start_image_edit_thumbnail.png)

-The Metadata Editor offers two options (corresopnding to two metadata standards) to document images: the Dublin Core (DCMI), or the IPTC.
+The Metadata Editor offers two options to document images, corresponding to two different metadata standards: the Dublin Core (DCMI), or the IPTC.
 The decision to use one or the other option is made by selecting a DCMI-based or IPTC-based template.
 An image should not be documented using both options.
-In this Quick-start example, we will use the default DCMI metadata template, so there is no need to switch template.
+In this Quick-start example, we will use the default DCMI metadata template, so there is no need to switch template (if the template shown in the *Template selection* frame is not the DCMI template, click on the template name and select a DCMI template from the list).

 ## Step 2: Enter metadata

-In the navigation tree, select Metadata information / Information on metadata to enter information on who documented the image and when.
+In the navigation tree, select *Metadata information / Information on metadata* to enter information on who documented the image and when.
 All information in this section is optional.
 Enter your name (as `metadata creator`) and the `date` of the day in ISO format YYYY-MM-DD.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_image_metadata_information_save.png)

 You can now start entering the metadata related to the image itself.
 In the navigation tree, first select *Image identifiers* and enter the required `Primary ID` (if you want to publish the image in a NADA catalog, make sure that the identifier is not used by another user or for another project).
 Also enter the (optional) `Other identifiers` for the image.
-In this example, we have the identifier provided in the World Bank Flickr album: *Hoel_121012_DSC_3684*.
+In this example, we have one other identiofier, the one provided in the World Bank Flickr album: *Hoel_121012_DSC_3684*.

 ![image](img/ME_UG_v1-0-0_quick_start_image_identifiers.png)